OFS/ofs.github.io/docs/hw/n6001/dev_guides/hps_dev/hps_developer_ug.md

 The Intel<sup>&reg;</sup> N6000-PL and N6001-PL FPGA SmartNIC Platforms are acceleration cards that use the OFS infrastructure.
 The key difference between these two platforms is:

-- Intel<sup>&reg;</sup> N6000-PL SmartNIC Platform has a bifurcated PCIe bus with Gen4x8 interfacing to the the Intel Agilex FPGA and Gen4x8 interfacing to an Intel E810 SmartNIC.
+- Intel<sup>&reg;</sup> N6000-PL SmartNIC Platform has a bifurcated PCIe bus with Gen4x8 interfacing to the the Agilex™ FPGA and Gen4x8 interfacing to an Intel E810 SmartNIC.
 This platform is targeted specifically for VRAN, UPF and vCSR applications.
 The FPGA designs targeting these vertical market applications were generated using the OFS infrastructure.
-- Intel<sup>&reg;</sup> N6001-PL SmartNIC Platform has a Gen4x16 interface directly to the Intel Agilex FPGa and is not populated with an Intel E810 SmartNIC.
-This platform is the reference platform for the OFS reference designs for Intel Agilex FPGA.
+- Intel<sup>&reg;</sup> N6001-PL SmartNIC Platform has a Gen4x16 interface directly to the Agilex™ FPGa and is not populated with an Intel E810 SmartNIC.
+This platform is the reference platform for the OFS reference designs for Agilex™ FPGA.

 Note: throughout this document "Intel N6000/1-PL FPGA SmartNIC Platform" denotes both cards.
 This document describes the software package that runs on the Hard Processor System (HPS) which is a key component within both platforms.